 - This essay explains the wave pattern navigation the stick charts were designed to facilitate.

-- Here is a page explaining the traditional means of navigation used by Marshall Islanders.
+- The Smithsonian has an explanation of the traditional means of navigation used by Marshall Islanders.

 The stick charts are very complex as navigational tools, but they could inspire some beautiful art pieces.